 A strategy needs a lot of buy-in – from senior staff, professional services and academic colleagues to external partners.
 You need to stimulate lots of discussion as you work with colleagues to plot your course.

 The Tools for Talking guide contains some practical tools to help you lead productive discussions about public engagement.
-Below is an example of one of the tools you can use to invite people to discuss why they think public engagement matters.

 Learn from others